phoddie/m5paper/readme.md

 # Moddable SDK support for M5Paper
-Updated October 1, 2021
+Updated October 18, 2021

 This is experimental.
 The display fundamentals are working.
 Feel free to help.

 The Moddable SDK examples that do not depend on a display generally seem to work as-is.

 This porting effort depends on the new APIs standardized by [Ecma-419](https://419.ecma-international.org).
 This implementation depends on fixes in the latest Moddable SDK.
+Instructions for updating the Moddable SDK are in [https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/Moddable%20SDK%20-%20Getting%20Started.md#table-of-contents).

 ## Setup, build, run